mangeshkokse/docker/multistage.md

 COPY --from=builder /usr/src/app/dist/my-angular-app/ .
 ```

-### Note: Normally, Stage 1 initializes the first build, and then Stage 2 initializes a secondary build stage like that.
+> **Note**: Normally, Stage 1 initializes the first build, and then Stage 2 initializes a secondary build stage like that.

 ### Key Points: